DillonMercz/DillonMercz/README.md

 6. Medical biotech: Laser Tissue Welding Using Artifical Intelligence, Potentially promising.
 7. Rocket prototypes: Fully 3D printed, all electric.
 8. THE BOAT!
 You'll want one one day, I promise!
+9. AI Web Dev tool: Draw shapes, export as a website!

  # I’m currently learning:
  1. Physics: Boil things down to their fundamental truths and build from there.